phillipadsmith/2014.phillipadsmith.com/_posts/2017-06-14-heres-an-opportunity-to-make-progress-on-misinformation-track-the-indicators.md

 ---
 layout: post
-title: "Here’s an opportunity to make progress on misinformation: Track the indicators."
+title: "Here’s an opportunity to make progress on misinformation: track the indicators."
 dek: Mozilla’s Internet Health indicators give us a scorecard to use in the fight against misinformation
 date: '2017-06-13 09:00:00'
 published: true